 I have a wide range of research interests, including:

-- Under-representation, imposter syndrome and deficit thinking in HE
+- Under-representation, imposter phenomenon and challenging deficit thinking in HE

 - PG Diploma and QCD, Career Development - Nottingham Trent University

 - MA (Hons) Political Theory - University of Sheffield